davidmirror-ops/flyte-the-hard-way/docs/on-premises/001-configure-local-k8s.md

 Out of the multiple ways to provision a Kubernetes cluster, this tutorial uses K3s for the following reasons:

-* Includes the `local-path` CSI provisioner, useful to enable persistency for the stateful dependencies of Flyte (`minio` and `postgres`)
+* Includes the `local-path` CSI provisioner, useful to configure dynamically-provisioned volumes and enable persistency for the stateful dependencies of Flyte (`minio` and `postgres`)
-* Using VMs as nodes, provides a straightforward path to implement an architecture where the same steps can be followed with one or multiple physical machines acting as K8s worker nodes, facilitating networking and volume mounts, as opposed to having an additional container engine layer in the middle.
+* Using VMs as nodes, provides a straightforward path to implement a "multi-machine" architecture with multiple physical machines acting as K8s worker nodes.
+It facilitates networking and volume mounts, different to having an additional container engine layer in the middle.

 ## Pre-requisites